ankitrajxd/github-actions-demo/readme.md

 ### Overview

-This project demonstrates setting up a simple CI/CD pipeline for a Node.js Express application.
+This project demonstrates setting up a simple CI/CD pipeline for a NodeJs application.
 The pipeline builds a Docker image of the application, pushes it to Docker Hub, and then deploys it to a remote EC2 server using Docker Compose.

 ### Repository Structure